tomashauser/bsy-steganography/README.md

 1. `pip install dropbox stegano psutil`
 2. `apt-get update && apt-get install -y libgl1-mesa-glx`

-If you have any problems with running the app, contact me on Matrix, I'm hauseto2.

 # Supported commands:
 1. `[bot_num]: ls [path]?`